pranavakadiyala/Portfolio/final-project-part-two.md

 * Parents/current students
 * Teachers and government school officials
 * Policy makers

+However, I was unable to contact individuals with the above identifiable characteristics.
+Instead I spoke with 3 individuals in their mid and late 20s who completed their elementary, secondary and high school education in the US.
+Both of them also completed their undergrad during COVID-19 and hence actively learnt using online methods.
+One of them also has a sibling who is currently in high school and was just beggining high school in 2020.
+Further, both of them worked with state and local governments on policy implementation questions.

+Hence, I feel like the two stakeholders - parents/current studetns

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.